Lumi-supercomputer/Getting_Started_with_AI_workshop/xx_Exercise_base/README.md

 - The new `singularity-userfilesystems` module that bind mounts user file system paths, i.e. `/project`, `/scratch`, and `/flash`.
 - The new `singularity-CPEbits` module that bind mounts the parts of the Cray Programming Environment from the host that are missing in the official LUMI container images due to license restrictions imposed by HPE.

-After the AI workshop and the LUMI maintenance break in September, these module will hopefully be available in the central LUMI stack.
+After the AI workshop and the LUMI maintenance break in August/September, these module will hopefully be available in the central LUMI stack.

 ## 1. Build a container for the example using cotainr